instacart/makara/README.md

 Following the adapter choice is all the standard configurations (host, port, retry, database, username, password, etc).
 With all the standard configurations provided, you can now provide the makara subconfig.

 The makara subconfig sets up the proxy with a few of its own options, then provides the connection list.
 The makara options are:
+* id - an identifier for this configuration, used for sticky behaviour and context.
+The default is to use a MD5 hash of the configuration contents, so if you are setting `sticky` to true, it's a good idea to also set an `id`.
+Otherwise any stuck connection will be cleared if the configuration changes (as the default MD5 hash id would change as well)
 * blacklist_duration - the number of seconds a node is blacklisted when a connection failure occurs
 * disable_blacklist - do not blacklist node at any error, useful in case of one master
 * sticky - if a node should be stuck to once it's used during a specific context